RavikantShinde05/Python_projects/Python based Data Recovery Tool for linux/readme.md

 # Python CLI Data Recovery Tool (Practise-Project) 🐍:

 # ⚠️ Disclaimer :
 ## Use this script responsibly.
 Always double-check disk paths before running recovery tools.
-This tool is meant for educational and recovery purposes as a practise-project only.
+This tool is meant for educational and recovery purposes as a "Practise-Project" only.
 Running data recovery tools can further damage a drive if not used correctly.